modm-io/modm/tools/build_script_generator/cmake/module.md

 Configures OpenOCD in tracing mode to output ITM channel 0 on SWO pin and displays the serial output stream.

-See the `:platform:itm` module for details how to use the ITM as a logging output.
+See the `modm:platform:itm` module for details how to use the ITM as a logging output.